Harveyijieh/HR-Data-Analysis/README.md

 - Attrition Rate: The overall attrition rate in the dataset is approximately 16%.

 - Department-Wise Attrition: The Sales and R&D departments have the highest attrition rates.

-- Job Satisfaction vs Attrition: Employees with lower job satisfaction (1-2) are more likely to leave.

 - Business Travel Impact: Employees who frequently travel for business tend to have higher attrition rates.